scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 healthiest day in the world by any stretch of the imagination, but I do quite like hot sauce on my burgers.

+### Day 369

+Accidently forgot to eat most of the day.
+Had Strawberry Sage Kombucha around 10-ish and drank that until like...
+3:30 ish?
+I was driving basically the whole day, so I wasn't really hungry or anything until I got back home around 8.
+And then I ordered dominoes to get some pasta because I figure pasta will be a good supply of energy during tomorrows gym visit.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/